andreiraduauc/aws-dynamodb-crud/README.md

 From the root of the project:

-# Create a .env based on the .env.example file
+# From the root, create a .env based on the .env.example file
-cp ./docker/.env.example ./docker/.env
+cp ./.env.example ./.env

 # Complete the .env with your credentials